giuseppePintus/computer_graphic_openGL/README.md

     <li>2D
         Game App: This app is a simple 2D game where the player can move around using the mouse and shoot with the left click.
-The goal of the game is to collect power-ups and destroy enemies to boost your score.</li>
+The goal of the game is to destroy enemies to boost your score.</li>
 </ul>
 <h2>System Requirements</h2>